Club page to join flow

 Run pairings, standings, sections, and live tournament workflows from the same club stack.

-Use event pages, checkout, and roster readiness for signup-focused workflows.
+Use signup pages, checkout, and roster readiness for registration-focused workflows.

 Support coaches who also run lessons, products, and student-facing workflows.